kitsonk/kitsonkelly.com/content/posts/a-year-in-deno-land/index.md

 Why?
 Because it is totally a position of privilege that I was able to do it.
-Early in my career I wasn't conscious of my privilege, but being a white-male from middle class of America is a whole lot of privilege, and made a lot possible for me, effectively served up to me on a silver platter.
+Early in my career I wasn't conscious of my privilege, but being a white-male from the middle class of America is a whole lot of privilege, and made a lot possible for me, effectively serving me on a silver platter.
 I was just lucky enough to be able to successfully ride the bow-wave.

 The birth of my son in August 2018, and being able to take 7 weeks off work to look after him, was another bit of privilege that allowed me to work on my